dlanza1/ExDeMon/README.md

 This component is meant to consume metrics from a source and generate an stream of metrics.

-Only one source is declared for the job.
-All monitors consume from this source.
+Several sources can be declared for the job.
+All monitors consume from all sources.

 Built-in metric sources:
 - Kafka.